2-complex/ruler-docs/index.md

 :
 ```

-With the rulefile above, if hello.cpp is out of date, hello.exe rebuilds by this command:
+With the rule above, if hello.cpp is out of date, hello.exe rebuilds by this command:

 ```sh
 c++ --std=c++17 hello.cpp -o hello.exe